 Each Government agency, informed and directed by the Ministry of Health as lead agency, is responsible for leading planning, preparedness and response in the sectors it serves.
 Agencies also play an important role in intelligence: for example by tracking workforce or student absence, movements at the border and impacts on the economy and critical infrastructure.
-For the purposes of emergency management, it is important that agencies carry out these responsibilities in a well coordinated fashion.
+For the purposes of emergency management, it is important that agencies carry out these responsibilities in a well co-ordinated fashion.

-The Ministry of Health engages with the wider government sector through the Intersectoral Pandemic Group, which coordinates 11 work streams established to plan for and respond to a pandemic.
+The Ministry of Health engages with the wider government sector through the Intersectoral Pandemic Group, which co-ordinates 11 work streams established to plan for and respond to a pandemic.
 These work streams address critical areas of the national pandemic response.
-Lead agencies have responsibility for particular streams, within which agencies with operational roles in a pandemic response will work together (or will establish new work streams where appropriate) to ensure an integrated and coordinated interagency response (see Table 3).
+Lead agencies have responsibility for particular streams, within which agencies with operational roles in a pandemic response will work together (or will establish new work streams where appropriate) to ensure an integrated and co-ordinated interagency response (see Table 3).
 For example, the New Zealand Customs Service leads the Border work stream.
-This work stream also involves the Aviation Security Service, the Maritime Safety Authority, port and airport agencies, Ministry for Primary Industries and other border management agencies.
+This work stream also involves the Aviation Security Service, the Maritime Safety Authority, port and airport agencies, MAF Biosecurity New Zealand and other border management agencies.